Don Benton: Crime

 In 2005 Benton introduced the Chelsea Harrison Act, which was eventually enacted and signed into law in 2008.
 The statute amended the state's three-strikes law to expand the law's repeat offender criteria by including persons convicted of felony sexual assault in other states.
 Benton has previously introduced legislation to apply the death penalty to cases of premeditated murder where the victim is a child.

 Gay marriage

 Benton opposes gay marriage and civil unions, saying on the Senate floor that those laws affect "less than a half of one percent of the population."

 Higher education

 In 2010 Benton, who served as a student member of the Board of Trustees at California's College of the Canyons, introduced legislation to create a sixth trustee position at Washington community colleges, which would be filled with a student appointment.
-Benton has voted against proposed tuition increases at state colleges and universities, however, has stated his opposition to offering in-state tuition to undocumented immigrants.
+Benton has voted against proposed tuition increases at state colleges and universities, but has stated his opposition to offering in-state tuition to undocumented immigrants.
 In 2008 he broke with the senate Republican caucus and supported legislation to extend collective bargaining rights to research assistants at Washington State University.